 TIP: Keep old beach towels in your kitchen and place one or 2 under the chair the child is standing on to catch water spills.
 Water spilling is inevitable so don’t stress… it’s just water.
 They obviously shouldn’t be purposefully dumping it on the counter, but otherwise, just embrace that water spilling is a part of water play at the sink 🙂

-My 2, 4, and 6 year old are OBSESSED WITH THESE!
+My 2, 4, 6 and 7 year olds are OBSESSED WITH THESE!
 We use them exclusively on road trips or during homeschool time when I need to work 1-on-1 with my oldest.

-Just give one pad (not all 3) & fill it up before you start nursing 🙂
+TIP – Just give one pad (not all 3) to a child & fill the water thing up before you start nursing 🙂

-The key to making a toy basket work is these toys only come out when you’re feeding baby.
+The key to making a toy basket work is these special toys only come out when you’re feeding baby.
+Maybe throw a new toy or 2 in there too.

 Newborn nursing sessions take so long.
 Your toddler will probably be bored of the toys in the special nursing toy basket when you’re finished feeding the baby anyway.